When and Why Should You Choose a Top Bar Hive?

 As you introduce the bees, they’ll begin to build comb facing downward into the box.
 You can buy bars with a “comb guide” which is a small piece of wood, giving the bees a head start.

 When you set up your hive, you’ll have to lay each bar across the top.
 To give you an idea of how many you’ll need, let’s take for example a 42-inch box.
 This size will need 28 bars.
-If your main box is smaller or larger, you’ll need less or more top bars.
+If your main box is smaller or larger, you’ll need fewer or more top bars.

 There is one useful option most top bar beekeepers will recommend that you look into: namely, a follower board.
 As I said earlier, it’s not easy to expand a top bar hive because it’s basically one box.
 The size remains the same from start to finish.